fratava/Cosmicrays/README.md

 # Cosmicrays
-This repository was create for my project "Cosmic rays tracking" We study in UMSNH
+This repository was create for my project "Cosmic Rays bactracking"